phetsims/phet-info/doc/core-description-quickstart-guide.md

 the simulation, and on the right you’ll see a representation of the accessible content.
 This right pane displays what a screen reader can read.
 As you add or revise accessibility content, refresh the page to see your changes.

 To test directly with a screen reader, run the simulation without the a11y-view and enable your screen reader.
+Do not test the a11y view with a screen reader because the a11y view itself can interrupt or duplicate speech.

 For details on installing and using screen readers, see the resources at the end of this document.

 ## Screen Summary